LMF History

 The main money donor, LMF, has been Boston maecenas Mr. Norman Knight, as well as other grateful Bertram Zarins patients, such as Andrónico Luksic Craig of Chile.
 LAZA’s members have donated a lot, too.

-Currently, LMF travel grants are divided into four categories:
+Currently LMF travelling fellowships are divided into three categories:

-• Latvian medical students to supplement their knowledge in foreign universities and scientific laboratories;
+• Zarins Travelling Fellowship for Medical Students – for Latvian medical students to supplement their knowledge in foreign universities and scientific laboratories.

-• For medical students, to spend the summer in Latvia at one of the major hospitals.
+• Zarins Pre-medical Travelling Fellowship– for youths of Latvian origin who live outside Latvia to spend the summer in Latvia at one of the major hospitals.

 After 30 years of operation, LMF continues to adjust to the new times.
 For the fund to continue to exist, it involves young doctors who would like to take over the philanthropic activities of LMF.
 Alexander Kalnins has undertaken to run the LMF Travel Scholarship Program.
 A. Kalnins plans to introduce new knowledge in Latvia and to supplement pedagogical programmes with visits of foreign professors and lecturers in Latvia.